voxsim/knowledge/emotional-intelligence/twenties.md

 Passi di: Meg Jay.
 “The Defining Decade: Why Your Twenties Matter--And How to Make the Most of Them Now”. iBooks.

+“Most twentysomethings yearn for a feeling of community, and they cling to their strong ties to feel more connected.
+Ironically, being enmeshed with a group can actually enhance feelings of alienation, because we—and our tribe—become insular and detached.
+Over time, our initial feeling of being part of a group becomes a sense of disconnection with the larger world.
+True interconnectedness rests not on texting best friends at one a.m., but on reaching out to weak ties that make a difference in our lives even though they don’t have to.
+When weak ties help, the communities around us—even the adult community that twentysomethings are warily in the process of entering—seem less impersonal and impenetrable.
+Suddenly, the world seems smaller and easier to navigate.
+The more we know about the way things work, the more we feel a part of things.
+Favors are how things begin.
+Take Benjamin Franklin, for instance.”

+Passi di: Meg Jay.
+“The Defining Decade: Why Your Twenties Matter--And How to Make the Most of Them Now”. iBooks.

 ## Love

 ## The brain and the body